Paraphraser/IOTstackBackup/README.md

 This project documents my approach to backup and restore of [SensorsIot/IOTstack](https://github.com/SensorsIot/IOTstack).
 My design goals were:

 1. Avoid the double-compression implicit in the official backup scripts:

 	* An InfluxDB portable backup produces .tar.gz files.
 Simply collecting those into a separate .tar is more efficient than recompressing them into a .tar.gz.

-2. Use `scp` or `rsync` to copy the backups from my "live" RPi to another machine on my local network.
-In my case, the target folder on that "other machine" is within the scope of Dropbox so I get three levels of backup:
+2. Provide a variety of post-backup methods to copy backup files from a "live" Raspberry Pi to another machine on the local network and/or to the cloud.
+With appropriate choices, three levels of backup are possible:

-	* Recent backups are stored on the local RPi in `~/IOTstack/backups/`
+	* Recent backups are stored on the "live" RPi in `~/IOTstack/backups/`
-	* On-site copies on the "other machine"
+	* On-site copies are stored on another machine on the local network
-	* Off-site copies in the Dropbox cloud.
+	* Off-site copies are stored in the cloud (eg Dropbox).

 3. More consistent and `cron`-friendly logging of whatever was written to `stdout` and `stderr` as the backup script ran.
 4. Efficient restore of a backup, including in a "bare-metal" restore.